 Don’t be alarmed by the use of avocados, it won’t have any bearing on a calorie control diet, if that’s your concern.
 Avocados are enriched with omega fats which help to relieve inflammation and keep our brain cells rejuvenated along with maintaining a healthy heart.

-The true flavour of the salad comes from the dressing, don’t skip the dressing, it’s the epitome of goodness.
+The true flavour of this legume salad comes from the dressing, don’t skip the dressing, it’s the epitome of goodness.
 Furthermore, it’s the same dressing that I featured in my Belizean mango salad recipe.
 Do you remember that dish?
 If so, then you won’t want to skip this one.

 To save on the prep work use canned beans.

-If obtaining gungo peas is a problem simply use black eyed peas instead, but do make sure the peas are saturated in water only without additives.Print
+If obtaining pigeon/gungo peas is a problem simply use black eyed peas instead, but do make sure the peas are saturated in water only without additives.Print

 Gungo peas salad (pigeon peas)